muskaanmd26-cell/face-recognition-attendance/README.md

 # face-recognition-attendance
-AI-based smart classroom attendance system using face recognition
+AI-based smart classroom attendance system that uses face recognition to automatically identify students and record their attendance with date and time.